 I pedal with gusto, a bright smile on my face, enjoying the sights, taking in the familiar scents of each street.
 Most farms no longer have a dung heap in front of their stables, which used to send out strong smells in summer.
 I giggle, remembering when my daughter landed in one.
 The kids kept jumping on the waggling board that the farmer laid across the slurry over which he pushed up his wheelbarrow with cow manure.
 Michaela missed the jump, landing in the manure pile, feet in the muck.
 Mom must have bathed that child fifteen times to get rid of the stink.

 Village people greet me with loud shouts, "Oh, you are back!"

 I laugh.
-Yes, my mom never walks anywhere, she always rides her bike.
+Yes, my mom never walked anywhere, she always rode her bike.

 With a shy smile, she looked at me and declared, "I think I'll quit biking."

 At this visit, it took much longer to get the bike ready.
 The good old thing was a bit rusty after such a long rest.
 Finally, it worked.
 I jumped on, and standing in the pedals rode off into the street, as always... when I felt her look, and glanced behind me.
 Seeing Mom's sad eyes of longing, I felt an instant guilt riding her bike.
 Still, she encouraged me, and I made my tours.
 With one difference; unlike her, I would not ride the bike in pouring rain.

 Until now.
 It's in bad shape.
 I don't even know if I will ever return to Germany.
 It will deteriorate, be of no use.
 Will eventually end up in the scrapyard.